 Before testing any drug in humans, the product candidate must undergo rigorous preclinical testing.
 Preclinical studies include laboratory evaluations of drug chemistry, formulation and stability, as well as in vitro and animal studies to assess safety and in some cases to establish the rationale for therapeutic use.
 The conduct of preclinical studies is subject to United States federal and state regulation, including GLP requirements for safety/toxicology studies.
 The results of the preclinical studies, together with manufacturing information and analytical data, must be submitted to the FDA as part of an IND.
 An IND is a request for authorization from the FDA to administer an investigational product to humans and must become effective before clinical trials may begin.
 Some long-term preclinical testing may continue after the IND is submitted.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA, within the 30-day time period, raises concerns or questions about the conduct of the clinical trial, including concerns that human research subjects will be exposed to unreasonable health risks, and imposes a full or partial clinical hold.
-FDA must notify the sponsor of the grounds for the hold and any identified deficiencies must be resolved before the clinical trial can begin.
-Submission of an IND may result in the FDA not allowing clinical trials to commence or not allowing clinical trials to commence on the terms originally specified in the IND.
+FDA must notify the sponsor of the grounds for the hold and any identified deficiencies must be resolved before the clinical trials to commence on the terms originally specified in the IND.
 A clinical hold can also be imposed once a trial has already begun, thereby halting the trial until the deficiencies articulated by FDA are corrected.